zigbeefordomoticz/Domoticz-Zigbee/readme.md

-ZigBeeForDomoticz a plugin for [Domoticz home automation software](https://www.domoticz.com/) to connect Zigbee devices through Zigbee coordinator (ZigBee hubs/gateways/bridges/controllers/adapters/dongles/sticks/keys), like [ZiGate](https://zigate.fr), as well as Texas Instruments CC253x/CC13x2/CC26x2 Zigbee adapters/dongles/sticks/keys like [zzh](https://electrolama.com/projects/zig-a-zig-ah/), as well as Silicon Labs Zigbee adapters/dongles/sticks/keys like [elelabs](https://elelabs.com/)
+ZigBeeForDomoticz is a plugin for [Domoticz home automation software](https://www.domoticz.com/) to connect Zigbee devices through Zigbee coordinator (ZigBee hubs/gateways/bridges/controllers/adapters/dongles/sticks/keys).

-This plugin is an evolution of the mature Zigate plugin, which will continue to manage and handle Zigate in native mode, while Texas Instruments's will be handle through unified communication libraries from the [zigpy](https://github.com/zigpy/zigpy) project.
+This plugin is an evolution of the mature Zigate plugin, which will continue to manage and handle ZiGates in native mode, while the others will be handle through unified communication libraries from the [zigpy](https://github.com/zigpy/zigpy) project.

 ## Documentation - Installation